Posts

 When Mother Read The News

 This poem, written in contemporary free verse, is the second in the 'Kildare' series.
-Listen to: When Mother Read The News Armed with a mug of instant coffee and a fag, my mother opened the Daily Telegraph , and read for a while, before her eyes fell on the brief article: ‘The British bulk carrier, “Kildare”, 153,000 tonnes dwt, is reported missing in the Indian Ocean.
-The crew are reported safe, but the ship’s owners have provided no further details.’
+Listen to: When Mother Read The News Armed with a mug of instant coffee and a fag, my mother opened the Daily Telegraph , and read for a while, before her eyes fell on the brief article: ‘The British bulk carrier, “Kildare”, 153,000 tonnes dwt, is reported missing in the Indian Ocean, and the ship’s owners have provided no further details.’
 She scanned the pages, sucking hard on her fag, drawing smoke deep into her lungs, urgently seeking a clue searching for news of her son, reaching for her mug, for something to do.
 The telephone rang, she flew to the phone; it was him, the nice man from the office.
 His courteous, soothing voice assured her we were all safe (we weren’t), though not yet in port.
 The nice man oozed with confidence; all would be well, (it was the ‘70s after all).
-She grumbled she’d seen the article before the courtesy of a telephone call, but she
+She grumbled she’d seen the article before the courtesy of a telephone call, but she was pragmatic, and if I was ‘

 A Sonnet on Ageing